|

 Book Club Cheerleader www.bookclubcheerleader.com

-Marsha Toy Engstrom, The Book Club CheerleaderT, has been shaking her
+Marsha Toy Engstrom, The Book Club CheerleaderT, has been shaking

-her writing career as editor of the
+began her writing career as editor

-Center School Gazette.
+of the Center School Gazette.

-A recovering Corporate Trainer/Human
+A recovering Corporate

-Resource-Type,
+Trainer/Human Resource-Type,

 Marsha holds a Bachelor's degree in Marketing, and a